-River Gudenå 2009-2011
+River Gudenå

-At Vestbirk Hydropower station, situated in the upper part of river Gudenå, the downstream migration of silver eels has been monitored, by use of an eel trap, from August to December every year since 2001.
-When the eel trap is in operation, 65 % of the spring and autumn migrants are registered.
-In the last 3 years (2009-2011) an average of 1121 kg of silver migrants have been estimated to bypass the monitoring site.
+At Vestbirk Hydropower station the biomass of silver eels produced upstream is monitored every year in an eel trap.
+Monitoring has taken place from August to December every year since 2001.
+When the eel trap is in operation 65 % of the spring and autumn migrants are counted.
 The upstream productive river area (66.6 ha) and lake area (121.3) total 188 ha.
-The present silver eel production in the area is calculated 2.1 kg/ha.
+The present silver eel production in the area is calculated at 0.7 kg/ha.